 On a sunny street in Jaipur a large sign sits proudly on an entrance gate bearing the slogan “Say No to Child Labour”.
-Business owner, Nishant hurries out from behind it to greet us and offers us hot spicy chai before the tour around his recycled paper factory.
+Business owner, Mohit hurries out from behind it to greet us and offers us hot spicy chai before the tour around his recycled paper factory.
 This is handicraft on a scale we haven’t seen before and it’s impressive to witness.
-Three floors of activity, employing dozens of happy faces, with a showroom and warehouse in the basement.
+Three floors of activity, employing dozens of happy faces.

-Nishant is passionate about paper and creating a secure working environment for his staff.
+Mohit is passionate about paper and creating a secure working environment for his artisans.
 The business is Sedex certified, one of the highest standards a factory can achieve for environmental excellence and employee rights.

 Downstairs stacks of paper bundled into different colours, are stored waiting to be mulched and pressed into new sheets.
-Upstairs, more machinery for printing, embossing and stitching by the team of talented staff.
-The factory can produce orders of 1000’s of boxes, notebooks and light shades, each one skillfully cut, folded and stuck by hand.
-In the deisgn office coloured paper animals and strings of garlands hang from the walls, as the team are busy creating new designs for clients.
+Downstairs, more machinery for printing, embossing and stitching by the team of talented staff.
+The workshop can produce orders of 1000’s of boxes, notebooks and light shades, each one skilfully cut, folded and stuck by hand.
+In the design office coloured paper animals and strings of garlands hang from the walls, as the team are busy creating new designs for clients.

 Styling tip: Try hanging three lamp shades together, from different heights, for a fun design statement, set to light up any room.